Caroline Phillips (journalist): Later life and legacy

 In 1912, Phillips inherited the Station Hotel in Banchory from an aunt and moved out of Aberdeen.
 Her editor said at her leaving do: "If only she hadn’t been involved in other things she would have made a good reporter."

 Phillips devoted herself to the hotel until her retirement to Kintore in the 1940s.

 Professor Sarah Pedersen of Robert Gordon University said of Caroline Phillips:"Caroline Phillips was very well-respected in the suffragette movement.
 She had a career as a journalist as well as her role as a suffragette.
 She was torn between her job and her commitment to the movement.
 It fascinates me that she was putting her career on the line for this movement.
 It was also very unusual for a woman to have a role as a journalist at that time – that in itself is making a huge statement.
 She was quite shameless and would often write letters for the suffrage movement using work paper and equipment.
 It got her into a lot of trouble and must have been very difficult for her.

 I think it’s fantastic that these women that have been a little bit swallowed up by history are now being remembered in their own right as well as some of the more well-known figures in the suffragette movement.
 “It’s so important to talk about this movement and the different cities and people involved in it."

-She died on 13 January 1956 at the age of 85.
-Caroline Phillips is buried in Kintore.
+She died in Kintore on 13 January 1956 at the age of 85, where she is buried.
+Her funeral was held at Aberdeen Crematorium on 17 January.

+In 1988, Rosemary Watt, a relative of Phillips, presented written correspondence between Phillips and members of the suffragette movement to Aberdeen Art Gallery.

 In 2021, Phillips was one of a collection of Scottish suffragists celebrated in a deck of cards distributed as part of an education pack to 100 schools around the country.